 There are currently eight accredited personal licence qualifications:

-Please note the National Certificate for Licensees is not an accredited qualification and you need to undertake one of the above courses to become a Personal Licence holder.
+Please note: the National Certificate for Licensees is not an accredited qualification.
+You will need to undertake one of the above courses to become a Personal Licence holder.

 Once you are a Personal Licence holder:

 Please be aware that if you are charged with any relevant offence at any time you are required to notify the Court that you hold a Personal Licence.

 If you are convicted of a relevant offence, a foreign offence or receive an immigration penalty, you must provide the Council with details of the conviction and sentence.
 Failure to notify the Court and Council are offences under the Licensing Act 2003.

 Your Personal Licence may be suspended or revoked by the Council following a conviction of a relevant offence, foreign offence or an immigration penalty being received.
 If the Council are minded to suspend or revoke your licence, you will be notified and be given the opportunity to attend a hearing of the Licensing Act sub-committee.